ncatlab/nlab-content/pages/0/6/4/7/17460/content.md

 **Abstract**

- Let $X$ be a $n$-dimensional [[nLab:smooth manifold]], with $n \geq 3$.
-In a series of papers culminating in _Spin structures on loop spaces that characterize string manifolds_, ${arXiv:1209.1731}$, [[nLab:Konrad Waldorf]] recently gave the first rigorous proof that a String structure on $X$ induces a Spin structure on its loop space.
+ Let $X$ be a $n$-dimensional [[smooth manifold]], with $n \geq 3$.
+In a series of papers culminating in _Spin structures on loop spaces that characterize string manifolds_, ${arXiv:1209.1731}$, [[Konrad Waldorf]] recently gave the first rigorous proof that a [[string structure|String structure]] on $X$ induces a [[spin structure|Spin structure]] on its [[loop space]].

- Here we give a completely independent proof of this result by working with smooth higher stacks.
-The unfamiliar reader, to begin, may take an initial look at [[nLab:motivation for sheaves, cohomology and higher stacks]], even if part of the thesis itself presents smooth stacks and suggests how to describe some classical objects as [[nLab:bundle gerbes]] with and without [[nLab:connection]] by means of them.
+ Here we give a completely independent proof of this result by working with [[smooth infinity-groupoid|smooth higher stacks]].
+The unfamiliar reader, to begin, may take an initial look at _[[motivation for sheaves, cohomology and higher stacks]]_, even if part of the thesis itself presents smooth stacks and suggests how to describe some classical objects as [[bundle gerbes]] with and without [[connection on a bundle gerbe|connection]] by means of them.

 Why we did use this approach in our proof?
 Because, rereading the question in this more general setting, the result can be obtained in a very natural and easy way.
 In particular, the crucial point in our proof is the existence of a natural morphism of smooth stacks
 $$
 \mathbf{B}Spin \rightarrow {\mathbf{B}}^2({\mathbf{B}}U(1)_{conn})
 $$
-refining the first fractional [[nLab:Pontryagin class]].
+refining the [[first fractional Pontryagin class]].
 Once this morphism is exhibited, we show how Waldorf's result follows from general constructions in the setting of smooth stacks.

+category: reference